• Skip to main content

 -If you’re hoping to come down with a picture of the view at the top there’s a great chance you’ll be disappointed.

-This reminded me of Mount Scenery in Saba.
+This reminded me of Mount Scenery in the island of Saba (also in the Eastern Caribbean).
 There’s a cloud forest at the top and most of the time it’s surrounded by, well, a cloud.
 The one time she was at Nevis Peak it was clear and she enjoyed the marvelous view, but she knew another local who has made it to the top a dozen times and saw nothing but haze every single time.
 You may be as lucky as her.
 Or not.
 You can still enjoy the views on your way up.

 -It’s not your average “difficult” trail, it’s a strenuous hike.
 It’s muddy -bring hiking shoes-, steep, with sections where you must pull yourself up with ropes -bring gloves- and hold on to tree roots with nothing stopping you from falling into the cliff.
 If you’re prepared it may be fun.